tiedemann77/stangbots/renomeiabot/README.md

 NOTE: This bot was made for use on Portuguese Wikipedia, so all instructions and comments are in Portuguese.
 Feel free to contact me if you have any questions.

 Código-fonte utilizado nas operações do robô [[User:RenomeiaBot]] na Wikipédia em Português.
-Sua função é auxiliar no processamento dos pedidos em [[Wikipédia:Renomeação de conta]].
+Sua função é auxiliar no processamento dos pedidos em [[Wikipédia:Renomeação de conta]]..

 ## Instruções
 1) Renomear "globals_sample.php" para "globals.php" e preenchê-lo conforme necessário;